-A Swiss Researcher using Shiva Neural Stimulation found that his subjects were having “enlightenment” experiences.
-The website talks about psychic perception and a few people have asked why this difference.
+A Swiss Researcher using the Shiva Neural Stimulation System found that his subjects were having “enlightenment” experiences.
+The website talks about psychic perception and spiritual growth, not enlightenment and a few people have asked why this difference.

 One difference between the Swiss group’s work and Dr. Persinger’s is that the Swiss averaged 4 sessions per subject, while Persinger’s experiments in telepathy were done with only one session per subject.
 Effects that appear after several sessions could not have appeared in Persinger’s scientific papers.